gogs/docs/en-US/intro/faqs.md

 When you are complete with your modification of the systemd file, save it in the `/etc/systemd` and start it with `sudo systemd restart gogs`.

 You can check the status of the Gogs systemd service with `sudo systemd status gogs -l` or display directly the journald entries with `sudo journalctl -b -u gogs.service`.

+### Administration

+#### How to become an administrator?

+1. You're the first registered user with `ID = 1`, and no e-mail confirmation required(if enabled).
+2. Default administrator log into `Admin -> Users` and authorize someone.
+3. Register in the install page.

 ### Others